michaelsoftmd/pebkac-chrome/README.md

 - Zendriver is described as "A blazing fast, async-first, undetectable webscraping/web automation framework based on ultrafunkamsterdam/nodriver."
 - Smolagents is "a barebones library for agents that think in code."

 Together, they fit to give your localised, secure, rambunctiously stupid LLM a manual and a set of tools to operate a web browser.
-The massive advantage to this is that everything is contained - the LLM, the web browser, and everything it uses is (almost) entirely kept inside a local, isolated network of little boxes that never get root access, but enjoy the full benefits of working in your system.

 ## ✨ Features